wikimedia/pywikibot/tests/README.rst

 tests **may** actually perform a write operation.

 These 'edit failure' tests are disabled by default.
-On Travis they are enabled by default on builds by any other github account except 'wikimedia'.
+On Travis they are enabled by default on builds by any other GitHub account except 'wikimedia'.

 To disable 'edit failure' tests, set PYWIKIBOT_TEST_WRITE_FAIL=0